phitsc/mod_tscdemo/README.md

 ## Build and Run the Module

-Once the container is running, open a bash on it, build and install the module, and restart Apache to load the module.
+Once the container is running, open a bash on the container, build and install the module, and restart Apache to load the module.

     docker exec -it apachedev bash
     cd ~/mod_tscdemo
     ./build.sh
     apachectl restart

+`build.sh` first runs static code analysis and if that succeeds, builds, installs and activates the module.

 To restart the container: